 - Special Fee:

-Course DescriptionImproves fitness, health, and overall wellness through structured group exercise.
-Performs safe and proper exercises to stabilize the core muscles which include back, abdominal, hip, pelvis and lateral trunk muscles.
-The focus of the course and skills learned will vary by campus, term, and/or instructor.
-Promotes improved cardiorespiratory conditioning, muscle strength and endurance, flexibility, and/or composition with special emphasis on involvement of strong core muscles.
+Course DescriptionIntroduces safe and proper exercises, in a group exercise setting, that stabilize the core muscles including back, abdominal, hip, pelvis and lateral trunk muscles.
+Promotes improved cardiorespiratory conditioning, muscle strength and endurance, flexibility, and/or composition with an emphasis on involvement of strong core muscles.
 Audit available.

 Addendum to Course Description